 TPLO surgery is designed to change the biomechanics of your dog’s knee so that even without the CCL, the joint remains stable and functional.
 This approach minimizes the risk of future joint damage, helps slow the progression of arthritis, and significantly improves your dog’s long-term comfort and mobility.

-At Veterinary Specialty Center, we provide customized TPLO aftercare programs designed to carefully and effectively restore your dog’s strength and mobility.
-For helpful videos regarding postoperative care, such as icing, PROM exercises, and assisting elimination, please view our TPLO aftercare resources.
+At Veterinary Specialty Center, we provide customized TPLO aftercare programs designed to support safe healing and a steady return to mobility.
+Our TPLO aftercare resources include helpful videos for postoperative care, including icing, passive range-of-motion exercises, and assisting your dog outside.

 TPLO surgery has a high success rate in dogs.
-Most dogs experience a significant reduction in pain and a return to normal activity levels after recovery.
-Over 90% of dogs regain full or near-full function in the affected leg, allowing them to enjoy running, playing, and going on walks without discomfort.
+Most dogs experience a significant reduction in pain and return to normal or near-normal activity after recovery.
+More than 90% of dogs regain full or near-full function in the affected leg.

 Is TPLO Right for Your Dog?